Ankit-saha-iiitbbsr/AI-ML-Projects-CodSoft/chat_bot/README.md

-This chat bot learns from the user the responses and remembers the response for future use.
+- This chat bot learns from the user the responses and remembers the response for future use.
+- Run the main.py file to check out the chat-bot.